 Au Naturel

-I had a list of photographers whose work kept catching my attention.
-I followed them closely across Instagram and Patreon, saved the images that stayed with me, and eventually decided to build a collection of my favorites from them.
+I had a list of photographers I followed across Instagram and Patreon.
+I kept saving the images that stayed with me.
+At some point the saves wanted a room of their own.

 Intent